Ringmast4r/WiGLE-Vault/README.md

 📂 Location:                   C:\Users\You\wigle_backup

 💡 Next Steps:
-   • Import these CSVs into AirFence or your GIS software
+   • Import these CSVs into your GIS software or analysis tools
    • Backup these files to cloud storage
    • Keep them safe - this is YOUR wardriving history!
 ```